nfriend/lab-assistant/README.md

 3. `npm install`
 4. `npm run build`

+### Building the model

+This skill's model is generated using the [Alexa Skill Utterance and Schema Generator](https://github.com/KayLerch/alexa-utterance-generator) library.
+This library takes [en-US.grammar](./Lab_Assistant/models/en-US.grammar) and outputs [en-US.json](./Lab_Assistant/models/en-US.json).
+To run this process, run `npm run model`.
+Note that you will need a JDK installed for this command to run; it executes [alexa-generate.jar](./Lab_Assistant/models/alexa-generate.jar) which is included in this repository.

 ### Testing

 The easiest way to develop on this project is using test-driven development through [Jest](https://jestjs.io/).
 You can run the tests using `npm run test` or `npm run test-watch`.
 See the [existing tests](https://gitlab.com/nfriend/lab-assistant/tree/master/Lab_Assistant/lambda/custom/tests) for some examples.